Allan Mallinson: Military career

 Mallinson took a break from his theological studies to join the Army in 1969, joining the King's Own Royal Border Regiment as a Second Lieutenant on probation, and served with the infantry in Cyprus, Malaysia, Northern Ireland and Germany.
 He was confirmed as a Second Lieutenant in 1970, promoted to Lieutenant on 11 February 1971, and promoted to Captain on 11 August 1975, and acting Major on 1 September 1979..

-He transferred to the 13th/18th Royal Hussars (Queen Mary's Own) on 28 October 1980, and was promoted to substantive Major on 30 September 1981.
+He transferred to the 13th/18th Royal Hussars (Queen Mary's Own) on 28 October 1980, and was promoted to substantive major on 30 September 1981.
 He served in Whitehall, Norway, Cyprus and again in Germany.
-He was promoted to Lieutenant Colonel on 31 December 1988 (with seniority from 30 June 1988), commanding his Regiment from 1988 to 1991.
-He was promoted to acting Colonel on 1 December 1992, and to substantive rank on 30 June 1993 and then to Brigadier on 1 September 1999.
+He was promoted to lieutenant colonel on 31 December 1988 (with seniority from 30 June 1988), commanding his regiment from 1988 to 1991.
+He was promoted to acting colonel on 1 December 1992, and to substantive rank on 30 June 1993 and then to brigadier on 1 September 1999.

-His last Army appointment was as Military Attaché at the British Embassy, Rome.
+His last Army appointment was as military attaché at the British Embassy, Rome.
 He retired from active service on 16 March 2004.

 Matthew Hervey series

-Beginning as a Cornet at Waterloo, Matthew Hervey of the 6th Light Dragoons, and son of the vicar of Horningsham finds himself in many of the colonial military actions thereafter, including Ireland, Canada, India, South Africa, Burma and the Balkans.
+Beginning as a cornet at Waterloo, Matthew Hervey of the 6th Light Dragoons, and son of the vicar of Horningsham finds himself in many of the colonial military actions thereafter, including Ireland, Canada, India, South Africa, Burma and the Balkans.
 His climb through the ranks is neither fast nor easy, as the son of a vicar does not have the private means to readily buy promotion.
 His romantic life is also more turbulent than might be expected of a vicar's son.
 Despite his personal trials he makes a very human effort to remain a man of honor, and the adversities he faces change him perceptibly as a character throughout the series.
 As the impressionable cornet is tried and tested his touchstone remains his fellow dragoons, to several of whom he becomes very close.

 The series is highly detailed with regard to the daily operations of a cavalry regiment, campaigning and at barracks.
-Matthew Hervey's social life also demonstrates for the reader many of the customs and proprieties of English society in the early to mid 1800s.
+Hervey's social life also demonstrates for the reader many of the customs and proprieties of English society in the early to mid 1800s.
 Also of note, unlike many books of either fiction or non-fiction, equestrian details related to tack, training, riding and equestrian health are specific and frequent.
 Much like the Patrick O'Brian character Stephen Maturin's medical practice, the various troop veterinary surgeons of the 6th Light Dragoons are often consulted and they give the reader some interesting insight into the evolution of veterinary practice.
-Matthew Hervey's familiarity with the subject contributes greatly to the sensation of being transported to the life of a cavalryman.
+Hervey's familiarity with the subject contributes greatly to the sensation of being transported to the life of a cavalryman.